How Building Blocks Connect

 Building blocks compose along four independent axes.
 Any subset works.
 Full composition is the richest experience, but each axis degrades independently.

-Domain WHAT — subject knowledge Z Spec, PR/FAQ, Use Cases, LangLearn, Dungeon
+Domain WHAT — subject knowledge Z Spec, PR/FAQ, Use Cases

-Visual HOW — diagrams, illustrations Lux (coming soon)
+Visual HOW — diagrams, dashboards, interactive applets Lux

 Six Integration Layers